charlesm93/charlesm93.github.io/_pages/research.md

 I work on the development of such tools and their software implementation, primarly in the probabilitic programing language [Stan](http://mc-stan.org/).
-The main inference algorithm we use is Hamilton Monte Carlo (HMC), a sampling algorithm that uses principles of mathematical physics.
+The main inference technique we use is Hamilton Monte Carlo (HMC), a sampling algorithm that uses principles of mathematical physics.
 One requirement for this algorithm is the computation of gradients of sometimes very complex distributions.